 Study Abroad - Exchange Programs

-All federal and state aid for students that are matriculating at Buffalo State College will be certified through Buffalo State College, the home institution.
-In the case that a student is participating in a Buffalo State College program but matriculating at another institution, the students’ home institution will process any federal or state aid the student may be eligible for.
+All federal and state aid for students that are matriculating at Buffalo State will be certified through Buffalo State, the home institution.
+In the case that a student is participating in a Buffalo State program but matriculating at another institution, the student's home institution will process any federal or state aid the student may be eligible to receive.
 The home or host institution may request a consortium agreement be completed to ensure federal financial aid is only being certified by the home institution.

 By submitting an approved budget sheet from the Office of International Exchange or Office of Special Programs, those offices are certifying the student is participating in an eligible Title IV program.

 Students must have a valid FAFSA on file before they can be reviewed for aid eligibility.
 Once a budget sheet is submitted the student will be reviewed for any remaining aid they have not already exhausted for that academic year.
 If a student has already exhausted all Pell Grant and Direct Stafford Loan eligibility, the student will be reviewed to see if they may be eligible for a Perkins Loan.
 Perkins loans are only available during the fall and spring semesters.
 If a student is attending a program over J-Term or a summer session they will only be reviewed for Pell and Direct Stafford Loan eligibility.